m3d14n0/PIA-Toolkit/README.md

 ### Running the webApp

-Once installed all the dependencies go to the root folder of the project and run the Django Application with,
+Once installed all the dependencies go to the root folder of the project and run the Django Application with:

 ```
 python manage.py runserver